lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Sig(I; . ) and Sig(R; . ) denote signatures made with the private authentication key of I and R, respectively.

-* Enc(), AEAD(), and MAC() denotes encryption, authenticated encryption with additional data, and message authentication code using keys derived from the shared secret.
+* Enc(), AEAD(), and MAC() denotes encryption, authenticated encryption with additional data, and message authentication code - crypto algorithms applied with keys derived from one or more shared secrets calculated during the protocol.

 In order to create a "full-fledged" protocol some additional protocol elements are needed.
 EDHOC adds: